ChrisZhu2050/chriszhu2050.github.io/README.md

     - Normalizer
       > Perform Unicode normalization,  deduplication, or special symbol cleaning to ensure consistent formatting of input text
+      Normally not perform the aggressively normalize because it cause the meaning losing on letters(e.g. Apple/apple/APPLE contain different info)
+      - NFC
+      - NFKC

       <br>
     - Pre-tokenizer
       > Perform preliminary segmentation (such as segmentation by space or byte level) before the intervention of the algorithm model to define the basic processing unit